 On each 13-week clinical attachment the intern will be under the supervision of one or more clinical supervisors named as part of the accreditation of that particular clinical attachment.
 Clinical supervisors must be vocationally registered senior medical officers in the vocational scope relevant to the clinical attachment and be in good standing with the Council.

 The clinical supervisor is responsible for meeting with the intern at the beginning, mid-way and at the end of the clinical attachment to provide formal feedback on progress and performance and review the intern’s ePort, specifically the PDP.
 The clinical supervisor must also complete the End of clinical attachment assessment.

-Download Guide for prevocational educational supervisors (June 2015, PDF, 812 KB)
+Download Guide for prevocational educational supervisors (January 2019)